greencardigan/TC4-shield/RoastLoggerTC4/trunk/RoastLoggerTC4/README.txt

 RoastLoggerTC4
 --------------

+RoastLoggerTC4 version 3RC2 09-April-2014 by Jim Gallt
+ - restored operation of ANLG2 jumper to override default temp scale
+ - but now ANLG2 is only read once, at startup

 RoastLoggerTC4 version 3RC  08-April-2014 by Jim Gallt
  - temperature scale selectable at runtime via commands TEMPF and TEMPC from RoastLogger